keechma/keechma/guides/03-controllers.md

 **Controllers in Keechma are future proof**, if the UI layout was changed, and the note details page doesn't show the list of the notes anymore, the only thing that you would need to update is `NoteList` controller's `params` function, everything else would remain the same.

-If React allows you to reason about your app like you're re - rendering everything everytime something changes, **Keechma controllers' goal is to allow you to reason about your app like you're reloading everything every time the URL changes**.
+If React allows you to reason about your app like you're re - rendering everything every time something changes, **Keechma controllers' goal is to allow you to reason about your app like you're reloading everything every time the URL changes**.

 ## Handling the user actions